 If you have not previously received a Federal Perkins Loan, Direct Loan or Federal Family Education Loan (FFEL), the Federal Government requires you to complete entrance counseling to ensure that you understand the responsibilities and obligations you are assuming.
 Please note: Parent Loans for Undergraduate Students (PLUS) loans may require additional counseling requirements for borrowers with adverse credit.

-To complete Entrance Counseling as an undergraduate you will need:

-- Go to: Complete Entrance Counseling https://studentaid.gov/entrance-counseling/ - Approximately 20-30 minutes to complete - Entrance Counseling must be completed in a single session - Your FSA ID - Students must log in using their own FSA ID to complete Entrance Counseling.
-Use of - another person's FSA ID constitutes fraud.
-Use only your own FSA ID information - Name(s) of the school(s) you wish to notify of counseling completion
+Entrance counseling takes approximately 20-30 minutes to complete and must be completed in a single session.
+Use of another person's FSA ID constitutes fraud.
+Use only your own FSA ID information.
+To complete Entrance Counseling as an Undergraduate Student:

+- Go to https://studentaid.gov/entrance-counseling/ - · Log in using your FSA ID and password. - Enter the name(s) of the school(s) you wish to notify of counseling completion.